-What I quickly learned on my trip to Turkey is how much the locals like to eat and there’s no better way of getting introduced to Turkish food and Antalya’s most stunning sight, that dining overlooking its ancient harbour.
+What I quickly learned on my trip to Turkey is how much the locals like to eat.
+One of the best ways of getting introduced to Turkish food and Antalya’s most stunning sight, is dining overlooking its ancient harbour.

 Founded two thousand years ago as a port town, Antalya has grown around this dock and nowadays it’s where the rich park their yachts and where you can take a boat around the coastline to visit the waterfalls.